 So, I created a FREE mini e-book to maximize those 8 minutes of quiet time to empower us.
 (As always, life doesn’t always obey formulas.
 There are days when it’ll all feel awesome and other days when you just should put it all away and go watch You’ve Got Mail.
 But we keep showing up anyway.
 We have grit, ladies.)

 In the silence, parents need to be built up in 3 areas:

-The mini ebook contains 7 days of mediation/silence/prayer (using deep breathing and mindfulness techniques) that will empower us in the three areas mentioned above.
+The mini-ebook contains 7 days of meditation/silence/prayer (using deep breathing and mindfulness techniques) that will empower us in the three areas mentioned above.
 I included scripture because God’s Word strengthens me in powerful ways and I thought you’d enjoy the empowerment too.
 Of course, my outline is a guide – make any changes so it works for you.

 So, are you in?
 Ready to reclaim 8 minutes of our lives?
 Push the off button?
 Ready to take one small step that will launch us 10 steps forward?

 Let’s do it.
 Grab the freebie below.
 Because the single best thing you can do as a parent is to take care of yourself.
 The benefits to you and your kids are priceless.